Kerbalism/Kerbalism/CONTRIBUTING.md

 ## Where to suggest a feature

-Please suggest features by posting both in the [Forum thread](https://forum.kerbalspaceprogram.com/index.php?/topic/172400-131142-kerbalism-v1413) (so that users can also participate in the discussion) and create a GitLab issue on [our tracker](https://gitlab.com/N70/Kerbalism/issues).
+Please suggest features by posting both in the [Forum thread](https://forum.kerbalspaceprogram.com/index.php?/topic/172400-131142-kerbalism-v1413) (so that users can also participate in the discussion) and create a GitHub issue on [our tracker](https://github.com/MoreRobustThanYou/Kerbalism/issues).

 Make sure to explain the purpose of this feature, the advantages and the potential [impact](#consider-the-impact) on the mod.